 Licensing provides significant marketing benefits to your business partner(s) from your nonprofit mission and goodwill, including great PR, attracting new customers, and increased sales.
 In return, your nonprofit uses these licensing partnerships to create a recurring revenue funding source, attract more donors, and generate more PR to expand your market recognition and mission.

 Ready to learn more about how to use licensing for your nonprofit IP?
-Register for the free online workshop, The Forever Grant Licensing Strategy, on March 18 at 10 AM PDT.
+Sign up and view the free online workshop, Licensing Strategies for Nonprofits.
 Find out how to turn your single funding transactions into a recurring revenue funding source.
 Click here to register.